h2oai/h2o-health/docs/gene_mutation/team.md

 # :material-account-supervisor-circle-outline: Team

-The *COVID-19 Hospital Occupancy Simulator* was built by the following people:
+The *Gene Mutation AI* application was built by the following people:

 **Ranjith Anantharaman** | Data Scientist, Wave Engineer